linker3000/micro-bit_spectrum/README.md

 # micro-bit_spectrum
-Code to display an audio spectrum bar chart on the BBC micro bit.
-Works with the Linker3000 Audio IO board, which includes an MSGEQ7 graphic equalizer chip.
+Code to display an audio spectrum bar chart on the BBC micro:bit using the MSGEQ7 spectrum analyser chip - circuit schematic as shown.

+The prototype was breadboarded and then transferred to a zbit:builder board (kindly supplied by http://zbit-connect.co.uk/).
+Due to the limited prototyping space on the zbit:builder, less experienced constructors might find it easier to use regular stripboard.